 The bat mitzvah girl will be called to the bimah (the "stage" of the temple) and perform the blessings and read from the Torah.
 She may read or even chant the entire Torah portion.
 This is no small task!
 Girls study for years for a bat mitzvah ceremony.

-A bat mitzvah is a monumental landmark in the Jewish life-cycle, why not let your gift add to the meaningfulness of the occasion?
+A bat mitzvah is a monumental landmark in the Jewish life-cycle, so why not let your gift add to the meaningfulness of the occasion?
 (These bat mitzvah gift suggestions are in no particular order.
 With any one of these, you can't go wrong.)

 Donate to Charity.
 For all Jewish life-cycle events, a donation is appropriate.
 Giving tzedakah (charity) is central to the Jewish faith and the Commandment to bring justice to the world.
 (A tzedakah box, to hold money for charity, makes a great gift as well!)
 It's best to choose an organization that fits the girl's interest.
 Most girls having a bat mitzvah have a charitable project they work on.
 The Mitzvah Bowl is the go-to choice nationwide for most families when searching for a meaningful and unique bar/bat mitzvah project.